Please select from the menu above

 The use of reflected sound waves to ‘see’ a hidden object.
 Now widely used in medicine to obtain images of muscle structure, internal organs or an unborn child.

-A very similar protein to dystrophin.
-Low levels of utrophin are present in everyone – including individuals with Duchenne muscular dystrophy – but in insufficient amounts to compensate for the loss of dystrophin.
+A protein similar to dystrophin.
+Utrophin is present in everyone – including individuals with Duchenne muscular dystrophy – but at very low levels.
+Scientists have shown that increasing the level of utrophin protein can compensate for the loss of dystrophin in a mouse model of Duchenne muscular dystrophy.

 A vehicle for transferring genetic material into a cell.
 Currently, the most common vector for gene therapy is a virus that has been genetically altered to carry normal human DNA.
 Non-viral vectors include plasmids into which specific genetic material has been added.